Have you ever experienced a weird tingling sensation after an accidental bump of your elbow against a table? If yes, then you bumped your funny bone!

 What Is The “Funny Bone”?

 The funny bone is not a bone; it is the part of the ulnar nerve on the back of your elbow and rests against the upper arm bone called the humerus in the elbow.
-The ulnar nerve originates from the brachial plexus (a network of nerves) in the (1).
+The ulnar nerve originates from the brachial plexus (a network of nerves) in the spinal column (1).

 The ulnar nerve provides motor innervation to the parts of the forearm and hand that help move the muscles.
 The medial side of the forearm, medial wrist, ring finger, and little finger receives cutaneous sensory innervation from the ulnar nerve.